Error codes returned by the carrier on SMS or MMS

 Get reports on the workflow of your latest activities and interactions that you’ve made in aNinja in a certain period of time. aNinja reports are simple, understandable, and provide you with a detailed view of your business performance.

-When every user can see his reports, admin users can see the reports of all the users.
+When every user can see his reports, admin users can see all users reports and stats.

-On the top right of the reports page, you can select the period and the user you want to check his reports.
+On the top right of the Reports page, you can select the period and the user.

 On the left sidebar, click on Reports icon.aNinja reports